 The tuition fees for the Master is 14,800 euro (VAT free) to be paid in three installments:

 The fee includes participation in the Master, all the study material available through the online platform, and access to the services and facilities of Bologna Business School such as: personal account for the BBS wi-fi, use of the PCs in the Computer Lab, access to the study areas, access to the on-campus gym, special rates for the School restaurant.
-Furthermore, the fee gives participants the right to take advantage of the supporting activities of the School, such as the language courses and the master lectures by invitation.
+Furthermore, the fee gives participants the right to take advantage of the supporting activities of the School, such as the master lectures by invitation.

 Free parking is also available within BBS Campus.